ygdes/S4xU4/docs/info.md

 ### Addition

-The 3 partial results are added through a first 3->2 compression layer and go through a classic CLA adder.
+The 3 partial results are compressed by a 3->2 layer then go through a classic radix-3 CLA adder.

 Et voilà.